nevindnl/chess/README.md

           depth: depth + 1
         )[:score]

-        # terminate if score is greater than minimizer would allow
+        # terminate if score is greater than minimizing player would allow
         if possible_score > beta
           return {score: beta, move: nil}
         end